JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 [http://blog.reds.ch/?p=43](http://blog.reds.ch/?p=43)

 _Important_: Until this issue https://github.com/gnuradio/gnuradio/issues/1856 is resolved, the GNU Radio install step only works on the `351dfb8ec4b07dddbd921f994c2bfd89cc35eadf` revision.
-After cloning the gnuradio repository, you can get to it by `git checkout 351dfb8`.
+After cloning the gnuradio repository, you can get to it by `cd $LIME_SRC/gnuradio && git checkout 351dfb8`.

 This will get you to the point where you can start installing QRadioLink.
 Some important points: